Missouri Background Check

 Source: Missouri Department of Corrections Offender Search

-Missouri Department of Corrections hosts an official website for the general public to search for offenders who are under its supervision.
-This includes probationers, active offenders and parolees, however it is not a source of information for dismissed offenders.
+Missouri Department of Corrections hosts an official website for the general public to search for offenders under its supervision.
+This includes probationers, active offenders, and parolees; however it is not a source of information for dismissed offenders.

 The portal allows you to search using Department of Corrections (DOC) ID or by first/last name.